shashantyashu/E-Commerce-Sales-Chatbot/README.md

 # E-Commerce Chatbot Application

 ## Overview
-This project is a Django-based e-commerce platform integrated with an AI-driven chatbot.
-It provides features like user authentication, dynamic product listing, detailed product views, and an interactive chatbot for user assistance.
-The application is designed to offer a seamless user experience while showcasing the integration of web technologies with AI. 🌟🌟🌟

----

-## Features
+This repository contains a Django-based web application with basic authentication features (register, login, and logout) and product management functionalities.
+The application also integrates Botpress, a conversational AI platform, for enhanced user interaction capabilities. 🌟🌟🌟

-### User Authentication
+### Features
-- Secure user registration, login, and logout functionalities. 🔒🔒🔒
+- **Authentication**: User registration, login, and logout functionalities.
-- Built using Django's authentication system. 🛠️🛠️🛠️

-### Chatbot Integration
-- AI-powered chatbot using ChatterBot. 🤖🤖🤖
-- Responds to predefined user queries with fallback mechanisms for unknown inputs. 💬💬💬

-### Product Management
-- Dynamic listing of products stored in the database. 🛍️🛍️🛍️
-- Individual product detail views. 📄📄📄

-### Frontend Design
-- Responsive and user-friendly interface designed with Bootstrap. 🎨🎨🎨
+- **Product Management**: Display a list of products and individual product details.
+- **Botpress Integration**: Enhance user experience by providing chatbot functionalities powered by Botpress.

 ---